sahilbabu/hdwallpaper/wp-content/plugins/autoptimize/readme.txt

 * the Theme used (including the Theme's download link)
 * optionally plugins used (if you suspect one or more plugins are raising havoc)

+= I want out, how should I remove Autoptimize? =
+* Disable the plugin (this will remove options and cache)
+* Remove the plugin
+* Clear any cache that might still have pages which reference Autoptimized CSS/JS (e.g. of a page caching plugin such as WP Super Cache)

 == Changelog ==

+= 1.8.5 =
+* Updated to lastest version of [CSS minification component](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port/)
+* Improvement: for multi-sites the cache is now written to seperate directories, avoiding one site to clean out the cache for the entire installation.
+Code [contributed by Joern Lund](http://wordpress.org/support/topic/multisite-blog-admin-can-delete-entire-network-cache), kudo's Joern!!
+* Improvement: add WordPress plugin header to autoptimize_helper.php_example to make it easier to enable it as a module
+* Improvement: nonce and post_id are added to default configuration for JS exclusion
+* Improvement: explicitely exclude wp-admin from being Autoptimized
+* Bugfix: plupload.min.js, syntaxhighlighter and "adsbygoogle" are excluded from JS aggregation.
+* Bugfix: avoid double closing body-tags when Autoptimize adds JS to HTML as [reported by Can](http://wordpress.org/support/topic/works-like-a-charm-but-i-have-two-problems)
+* Bugfix: make .htaccess compatible with both Apache 2.2 and 2.4 (http://wordpress.org/support/topic/feature-request-support-generating-htaccess-files-for-apache-24?replies=3)

 = 1.8.4 =
 * Bugfix: code in inline JS (or CSS) can be wrapped inside HTML-comments, but these got removed since 1.8.2 as part of a bugfix.